darkrenaissance/darkfi/doc/src/development/development.md

 \* once we have proper syncing implemented in ircd, these will become less relevant and not needed.

-Another option is to run your ircd inside a persistant tmux session, and never miss messages.
+Another option is to run your ircd inside a persistent tmux session, and never miss messages.

 ## Code coverage